devanshi-gupta-23/Tableau-Sport-Equipment-Data-Analysis/README.md

 It's a link of my Tableau Public profile where I have uploaded this project.

 # Summary:
 I have performed all the 12 tasks that was written in the pdf.
-It includes charts, report
+It includes charts and reports.